pensjonatus/flash-fiction/blog/allergic-to-you.md

 ---
-title: 'Allergic to you'
+title: Allergic to you
 date: '2018-04-23'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 My skin itches, my nose is runny, and I cough.
 When you are near me.
 I cannot